cwane/cwane/README.md

-- 🌱 I’m currently in learning phase
+- 🌱 I’m currently in learning Next.js , Machine Learning

 - 📫 How to reach me **shahshiwani70@gmail.com**